word-sys/puls/README.md

 For reliability, PULS also features a **Safe Mode** (`--safe`), a lightweight diagnostic mode that ensures you can still analyze processes even when your system is under heavy load or if you have a low-end system.

 > [!CAUTION]
-> This project on high-level development right now.
-Major bugs is present, use it with knowing that, they will be fixed in next updates
+> This project still on development.
+Major bug(s) is present, use it with knowing that, they will be fixed in next updates
 >
 > BUGS: CPU Usage is incorrect per process, thats happens because program gets all 12 cores CPU usages (which all of cores used %4-6 during Steam game installation) and combine them, result ends in %56 percent of CPU usage from Steam as you can see on screenshot.png, it will be fixed in v0.3.0